php-fig/fig-standards/proposed/http-client/http-client-meta.md

 One could be more granular when defining exception.
 For example, `TimeOutException` and `HostNotFoundException` could be subtypes of `NetworkException`.
 The chosen approach is not to define such subtypes because the exception handling in a consuming library would not be different between those exceptions.

+#### Throwing exceptions for 4xx and 5xx responses

+The initial idea was to allow the client to be configured to throw exceptions for responses with HTTP status 4xx and 5xx.
+That approach is not desired because consuming libraries would have to check for 4xx and 5xx responses twice.
+First by simply verifying the status code and then to catch possible exceptions.

+To make the specification more predictable, it was decided that HTTP clients never will throw exceptions for 4xx and 5xx responses.

 ### Background